Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 2/5
-**Excellent - Outstanding**
+**Fair - Below expectations**

-Both samples directly point to wrong choices.
-One mentions cinemas which is related to movies, and the other mentions short videos on social media, which is related to podcasts.
+The first fake clue is decent, pointing towards podcasts (news, information, educational content) while explicitly misdirecting from 'drama'.
+However, the 'viewers' part is a slight inconsistency for podcasts.
+The second fake clue is weak, as 'mainly centers on promoting products and services' doesn't strongly or convincingly point to 'Video game' or 'Podcast' as their primary function, making it less effective at misdirection to the given wrong choices.
+It points more to advertising in general, not the choices provided.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices